msub2/awesome-webxr/README.md

 ### Realms

-- [Cryptovoxels](https://www.cryptovoxels.com/) - A virtual world powered by Ethereum where players can buy land, build stores, display art, and more.
+- [Voxels](https://www.voxels.com/) - A virtual world powered by Ethereum where players can buy land, build stores, display art, and more.
 - [Hyperfy](https://hyperfy.io/) - A platform hosting up to 10,000 customizable, cross-platform, and immersive virtual worlds.
 Built on three.js, powered by Ethereum.
+- [Ozone Metaverse](https://ozonemetaverse.io/) - A spatial computing cloud platform offering world creation tools with Web3 integrations and monetization.
+- [Raspberry Dream Land](https://www.rdland.io/) - A progressive events platform focused on inclusivity, radical self-expression, and virtual relationships.
+Also has its own NFT avatar collection.
 - [Somnium Space Web](https://somniumspace.com/parcel/) - A web viewer that allows you to explore parcels from [Somnium Space](https://www.somniumspace.com/) in your browser, with VR support on the Oculus Quest browser.
 - [vrland](https://vrland.io/) - A platform for gathering and virtual showcases that supports displaying of NFTs.
 - [Webaverse](https://webaverse.com/) - An open-source virtual world powered by Ethereum with support for custom avatars.
 Focused on digital ownership, an open economy, and interoperability.